 Vision To Learn Program

 The Vision To Learn Program has been partnering with the Brandywine School District and Maple Lane for the last 2 years.
 The VTL program is a non-profit organization that provides free vision screenings to our school.
 These screenings are in addition to the routine yearly screenings.
 If glasses are determined to be needed for your child, they will be provided completely free of cost.
 They provide an exam van and ophthalmologist that will come out to our school grounds.
-It is truly an amazing program.
+It is truly an amazing program!
 Please contact me if you are interested for your child.
-Over the next few weeks, look for me to be sending information home about the VTL program along with permission forms.
+The Vision to Learn Van is scheduled to come to our school on April 13th!

 Tick Bite Awareness and First Aid